 by Cathy Steirn

 Kehilla will not be subsidizing any purchases.
-We anticipate that each congregant would pay directly to the cemetery.
+Each congregant would pay directly to the cemetery.